telekom-mms/sectpmctl/README.md

 An option exists to suppress the uploading of the Microsoft keys.
 Together with a BIOS admin password, hardware without an UEFI
 OptionROM requirement, like laptops with integrated graphics, gains the protection that no other operating system can boot.
 This should probably also increase security on another end.
 When sectpmctl is installed without a TPM password, the device will boot unattended (if there is no
 BIOS startup password or if it has been removed).
-Such systems would be able to execute bootloaders signed by Microsoft, so that it could be possible that an attacker can boot software that tries to read out the system memory to get access to the LUKS key which is still in the DDR RAM for some seconds.
+Such systems would be able to execute bootloaders signed by Microsoft, so it could be possible that an attacker can boot software that tries to read out the system memory to get access to the LUKS key which is still in the DDR RAM for some seconds.
 Disabling the booting of any other bootloader will prevent this relatively simple attack.
-And even if the attacker can put his own or Microsoft keys into the Secure Boot database, sectpmctl rejects to boot in first place because PCR 7 would then be invalid.
+And even if the attacker can put his own or Microsoft keys into the Secure Boot database, sectpmctl rejects to boot in the first place because PCR 7 would then be invalid.

-When this option is used together with a BIOS administrator password and the TPM + password option, a stolen device gets useless for the thief as it  won't boot any other operating system anymore.
+When this option is used together with a BIOS administrator password and the TPM + password option, a stolen device becomes useless for the thief as it won't boot any other operating system anymore.

 But this option is highly dangerous.
 When it is used on a device (typically servers and desktops or laptops with a dedicated PCI graphic card) where the hardware strictly requires the Microsoft keys you will for sure at least semi-brick or completely brick the device.